La Fée aux Choux: Visit to baby incubator exposition

-The Photograph
+Photograph

 There is a photo of Alice Guy standing between Yvonne and Germaine Sérand.

-“In the photo of La Fée aux Choux,” Alice writes, “are my friends, Germaine and Yvonne Sérand…and myself.”
+"In the photo of La Fée aux Choux," Alice writes, "are my friends, Germaine and Yvonne Sérand…and myself."
 Yvonne played the fairy in the 1900 version; both Yvonne and Germaine played in the 1902 Sage-femme.
 Since Alice Guy called this photo La Fée aux Choux, there has been some confusion because the painted scene behind the three women is from Sage-femme.

 Alice Guy claimed that she would never even have used the words Sage-femme.

 The newspapers of 1902 and 1903 support her claim.
 Sage-femme was titled La Fée aux Choux when it was released in December 1902.
 The title change came later in the September 1903 catalogue.

-Before the 1900 version of La Fée aux Choux was discovered by Alison McMahan in a Swedish archive in 1996, this photo was the basis for the theory that the 1902 Sage-femme was Alice Guy’s debut film.
+Before the 1900 version of La Fée aux Choux was discovered by Alison McMahan in a Swedish archive in 1996, this photo was the basis for the theory that the 1902 Sage-femme was Alice Guy's debut film.

 The 1900 La Fée aux Choux, with a single character, challenged this assumption.
-It is also hard to argue that the 1900 La Fée aux Choux is a copy of Alice Guy’s first film because it doesn’t match her description either.
-It has no cardboard babies, no farmer, and its backdrop, which Alice Guy said “shivered in the wind,” is secured by the fence standing on its lower edge.
+It is also hard to argue that the 1900 La Fée aux Choux is a copy of Alice Guy's first film because it doesn't match her description either.
+It has no cardboard babies, no farmer, and its backdrop, which Alice Guy said "shivered in the wind," is secured by the fence standing on its lower edge.

 Since Alice Guy reported that her 1896 La Fée aux Choux had to be remade at least twice, the most straight-forward explanation is that there was a third film that came first, and that the 1900 and 1902 versions are the remakes.

-What Happened After
+Later events

 Alice Guy repeatedly recounted that she was put in charge of production in 1897 after the success of the 1896 La Fée aux Choux.
 She writes that Léon Gaumont remodeled a residence for her on his property in Belleville to induce her to move six miles away from her delightful apartment on Quai Malaquais, about a mile from the Gaumont office.

-The City of Paris records Alice Guy’s residence at Quai Malaquais from 1896 to 1898.
+The City of Paris records Alice Guy's residence at Quai Malaquais from 1896 to 1898.
 She said she moved from there to Belleville.
-In February 1897, Léon Gaumont obtained a permit to remodel 14, rue Alouettes, “pavilion pour concierge,” for an employee or caretaker of the property.
-Thus, two government records support Alice Guy’s accounts.
+In February 1897, Léon Gaumont obtained a permit to remodel 14, rue Alouettes, "pavilion pour concierge," for an employee or caretaker of the property.
+Thus, two government records support Alice Guy's accounts.